Emergency Room (art)

 Emergency Room is an art exhibition format devised by Thierry Geoffroy for artists with a desire to engage in current debates.
-Artists are invited to contribute with art works that are produced daily in response to ongoing social issues, contributing to a constantly changing exhibition.
+Artists are invited to contribute with artworks that are produced daily in response to ongoing social issues, contributing to a constantly changing exhibition.
 The format avoids the need for an artist to wait months or years before being able to exhibit their art.

 Background

 Thierry Geoffroy had been working on the idea of art in the 'now', the present moment, since 1988.
-Geoffroy had been working in a similar discipline to Emergency Room in his artistic ventures of the 1990s, particularly in an exhibition at the Copenhagen MM Museum in 1991, where he collected and exhibited daily newspaper articles and photographs detailing the crises transpiring in the world at that point in time, evidences of propaganda and satirical collages playing with brand logos.
+Geoffroy had been working in a similar discipline to Emergency Room in his artistic ventures of the 1990s, particularly in an exhibition at the Copenhagen MM Museum in 1991, where he collected and exhibited daily newspaper articles and photographs detailing the crises transpiring in the world at that point in time, evidence of propaganda and satirical collages playing with brand logos.
 In 1992, Geoffroy appeared on Danish TV channel TV2 in a feature on his work, showing how he collected photographs from the news and other people and exhibited things the same day they were made.
 In Geoffroy's 1996 exhibition with artist Jeff Guess at the Moderna Museet Stockholm, they shot, produced and presented 10,000 city photographs in the space of a 10-day exhibiting period, aiming to detect social themes and identify issues through their photographs.

 The basis of the Emergency Room format can be found in the Emergency Room Manifesto, published in email formatting, three years prior to the first exhibition in 2006.
 It was also published in part of the Documenta magazine Kunst.ee.
 In this work, he states the need for ‘Emergency Rooms’ where artists can exhibit their works on current issues every day, immediately.

 A dictionary that acts as a sort of manifesto and guide to understanding the function and theory of Emergency Room was published as a supporting document to the 2007 MoMA PS1 Emergency Room in New York City.